symfony/symfony-docs/book/service_container.rst

 the FrameworkBundle uses the options specified here to define and configure the services specific to it.
 The bundle takes care of creating all the necessary ``parameters`` and ``services`` for the service container, while still allowing much of the configuration to be easily customized.
-As an added bonus, most service container extensions are also smart enough to perform validation - notifying you of options that are missing or the wrong data type.
+As a bonus, most service container extensions are also smart enough to perform validation - notifying you of options that are missing or the wrong data type.